theodi/p2p/results/index.md

 <h3>Overall statistics</h3>

-<p>The total amount of P2P loans in the sample was <strong>£378.3 million</strong>.
-In the data, the UK market from Oct 2010 to May 2013, we can identify 48,891 lenders and 59,851 recipients (see Methodology for details and caveats).
-Table 1.1 shows the average loan and Figure 1.1 and 1.2 the whole distribution across lenders and recipients.</p>
+The total amount of P2P loans in the sample was <strong>£378.3 million</strong>.
+In the data, the UK market from Oct 2010 to May 2013, we can identify 48,891 lenders and 59,851 recipients (see [Methodology](http://smtm.labs.theodi.org/methodology) for details and caveats).
+Table 1.1 shows the average loan and Figure 1.1 and 1.2 the whole distribution across lenders and recipients.

-<p>The unit of analysis is a loan part.
+The unit of analysis is a loan part.
 In total there are 13,924,547 loan parts.
-A recipient who takes out a loan of £2,000 may receive the money from hundreds of different lenders.
+A recipient who takes out a loan of, for example, £5,000 may receive the money from hundreds of different lenders.
 Vice versa, a lender may subdivide her investment into many loans.
-A typical (median, see explanation) amount for a loan part is £10.
-However, in a small number of cases the investment per loan part is substantially larger.</p>
+A typical (median, see [explanation](http://smtm.labs.theodi.org/methodology#median)) amount for a loan part is £10.
+However, in a small number of cases the investment per loan part is substantially larger.

 <h6>Table 1.1 Descriptive statistics for lenders and recipients</h6>